noraeisner/LATTE/README.md

 --------

+### NOTE: the LATTE code is currently being improved to make it run faster, have less dependencies on other modules, and include some additional diagnostics.
+To use this code instead, go to the LATTE-dev branch.
+I note that this code has not been fully tested.
+The current (main branch) LATTE code can only be used for the nominal TESS mission (sectors 1 -26), whereas the new version can be used for all TESS sectors.
+The new code will be merged soon once the code has been fully tested.

 *The aim of this code is to provide a series of diagnostic tests which are used in order to determine the nature of events found in *TESS* lightcurves.*

 LATTE is an open source Python package that performs standard diagnostic tests to help identify, vet and characterise signals in the *TESS* lightcurves in order to weed out instrumental and astrophysical false positives.
 The program is designed to allow for a fast, in depth analysis of targets that have already been identified as promising candidates by the main *TESS* pipelines or via alternative methods such as citizen science.
 The code automatically downloads the data products for any chosen TIC ID (short or long cadence TESS data) and produces a number of diagnostic plots (outlined below) that are compiled in a concise report.